Gaza City: Crusader and Ayyubid periods

 The Crusaders conquered Gaza in 1100 and King Baldwin III built a castle in the city for the Knights Templar in 1149.
 He also had the Great Mosque converted back into a church, the Cathedral of Saint John.
 In 1154, Arab traveller al-Idrisi wrote that Gaza "is today very populous and in the hands of the Crusaders."
 In 1187 the Ayyubids, led by Sultan Saladin, captured Gaza and in 1191 destroyed the city's fortifications.
-Richard the Lionheart apparently refortified the city in 1192, but the walls were dismantled again as a result of the Treaty of Ramla agreed upon months later in 1193.
+Richard the Lionheart apparently refortified the city in 1192, but the walls were dismantled again as a result of the Treaty of Ramla in 1193.
 Ayyubid rule ended in 1260, after the Mongols under Hulagu Khan completely destroyed Gaza, which became his southernmost conquest.